andrew-chang-dewitt/pyspec/docs/lib.md

 #### SpecStruct.run\_all:

-This function is the single entry point for running all tests held in test_groups.
+This function is the single entry point for running all tests held in `test_groups`.
 This allows any other program interfacing with the library to not need to know anything about how individual test groups are structured.